joewalker/gcli/docs/writing-commands.md

 This list can be extended.
 See [Writing Types](writing-types.md) on types for more information.

+The following examples assume the following definition of the ```greet```
+command:

+    gcli.addCommand({
+      name: 'greet',
+      params: [
+        { name: 'name', type: 'string' },
+        { name: 'repeat', type: 'number' }
+      ],
+      ...
+    });

+Parameters can be specified either with named arguments:

+    » greet --name Joe --repeat 2

+And sometimes positionally:

+    » greet Joe 2

+Parameters can be specified positionally if they are considered 'important'.
+Unimportant parameters must be specified with a named argument.

-Named parameters can be specified anywhere on the command line (after the command itself) however positional parameters must be in sequential order.
+Named arguments can be specified anywhere on the command line (after the command itself) however positional arguments must be in order.
+So these examples are the same:

+    » greet --name Joe --repeat 2
+    » greet --repeat 2 --name Joe

+However (obviously) these are not the same:

+    » greet Joe 2
+    » greet 2 Joe

+(The second would be an error because 'Joe' is not a number).

+Named arguments are assigned first, then the remaining arguments are assigned to the remaining parameters.
+So the following is valid and unambiguous:

+    » greet 2 --name Joe

-Positional arguments quickly become unwieldy with long argument lists so parameters in groups can only be used via named parameters.
+Positional parameters quickly become unwieldy with long parameter lists so we recommend only having 2 or 3 important parameters.
+GCLI provides hints for important parameters more obviously than unimportant ones.

-Additionally grouped parameters must have default values, except boolean parameters, which always have a default value of ``false``.
+Parameters are 'important' if they are not in a parameter group.
+The easiest way to achieve this is to use the ```option: true``` property.

+For example, using:

+    gcli.addCommand({
+      name: 'greet',
+      params: [
+        { name: 'name', type: 'string' },
+        { name: 'repeat', type: 'number', option: true, defaultValue: 1 }
+      ],
+      ...
+    });

+Would mean that this is an error

+    » greet Joe 2

+You would instead need to do the following:

+    » greet Joe --repeat 2

+For more on parameter groups, see below.

+In addition to being 'important' and 'unimportant' parameters can also be optional.
+If is possible to be important and optional, but it is not possible to be unimportant and non-optional.

+Parameters are optional if they either:
+- Have a ```defaultValue``` property
+- Are of ```type=boolean``` (boolean arguments automatically default to being false)

 There is currently no way to make parameters mutually exclusive.